Becoming a Counsellor

 To practice as a counsellor, you can complete a program of study in that field.
 In some countries, including Australia and the U.K., there are no government requirements for length or level of study.
 No doubt, this will change.
 Meanwhile, most counselling bodies and prospective employers will not recognise any counselling qualifications below a Diploma, so that is what you should aim at.
 You might, however, begin your studies with a lower level course, such as a Certificate in Counselling, and later upgrade to a diploma.

-Students who enrol in counselling courses include people who offer counselling in other areas of work (such as community workers, social workers, health practitioners, care workers or clergy), practicing counsellors who want to upgrade their qualification and knowledge, psychologists whose study lacked or was low in counselling training, and others who want to begin, or change to, a career in counselling.
+Students who enrol in counselling courses include people who offer counselling in other areas of work (such as community workers, social workers, health practitioners, care workers or clergy), practising counsellors who want to upgrade their qualification and knowledge, psychologists whose study lacked or was low in counselling training, and others who want to begin, or change to, a career in counselling.
 If you already possess a qualification in psychology, education, health care, natural therapies, social work or community work, solid training in counselling can extend your career possibilities, and increase your ability to be of service to others.

 Some universities may grant graduates of counselling courses credit towards a degree in counselling, psychology, or social work.
 The decision of whether or not to grant credit can only be made by each university, but it is certainly worth investigating this pathway into a relevant degree.